Dispatch's Second Chance (and The Game Awards Predictions)

 truly pretty ambitious.
 I mean, they're due for a game announcement, right?
 They're going to put out something soon.

 Yeah, man.
-I mean, Castle Crashers 2 would blow up.
+I mean, Castle Crashers 2 would blow blow up.

-Well, they put out that Alien Hominid game. yeah
+Well, they put out that Alien Hominid game, and yeah, uh, it was pre-Castle Crashers.

-It was pre-Castle Crashers.
-I think in the vein of what Justin was saying regarding Game of the Year consideration I started playing Root Trees are dead which yes, it's very fucking good.
+I think, in the vein of what Justin was saying regarding Game of the Year consideration, I started playing Root Trees are Dead, which, yes, it's very fucking good.
+Uh, I really, really like it.

-I really really like it.
 I think I might be too dumb or ADD for it.
+I'm literally ADD.

-I think it's incredibly cool, but I am also like, oh my God, I'm getting so overwhelmed by all the options and like things that I could chase down.
+Uh, I think it's incredibly cool, but I am also like, oh my god, I'm getting so overwhelmed by all the options and like things that I could chase down.

 But I just execution-wise, they've really fucking crushed it.
 Like, it's really incredible.